pagidi/ReadingXMLTags/README.md

 we can use postman to test the api

-To make things easier to test follow the below link once you run api by pressing F5
+To make things easier I used httpget and easy to test, follow the below link once you run api by pressing F5.

+HttpPut is preffered method, to levereage webapi feature FromBody so that we can send huge volume of data in post.

 http://localhost:54900/api/parser?text=yourcontentcangohere<value>abc</value>andsomeothercontentappendedhere..